Program overview

 The Double Degree - Honours Bachelor of Arts & Science with a concentration in Interdisciplinary Studies - Social Justice is designed for students who wish to explore the intersection of various disciplines while focusing on social justice issues.
 This program emphasizes a comprehensive understanding of social dynamics, human rights, and conflict resolution.
-Students will engage in a curriculum that fosters critical thinking and interdisciplinary approaches, preparing them for diverse career paths in the field of social justice and beyond.
+Students will engage in a curriculum that fosters critical thinking and interdisciplinary approaches, preparing them for a diverse range of career opportunities in the field of social justice and beyond.

 - Three FCEs of Interdisciplinary Studies courses